ShenDezhou/thunet-tutorial/README.md

 batch_loss = loss_func(y_real_batch, y_pred_batch)

 ### Training Result
+*This part changes according to different experiment.* There is a confidential level of 60%(3/5) to reproduce the result.
 We print the actual value followed by the predicted value.
 The model cannot predict exact same as the actual value, but using `argmax` function, we are able to tell the correct class.